Monday, June 6, 2022

 i had a bouquet

-as i ran to meet a Love
+as i ran to meet a Love,

-who didn’t want the flowers.
+but they didn’t want my flowers.

 my spurned hummingbird passions